Portland Oregon Fishing Guide Service

 December is the coldest month of the year.
 Don’t worry about planning your Portland fishing vacation around the end of the year because the lows are usually above freezing temperatures by a few degrees.
 The weather should be pretty manageable and the fishing enjoyable nonetheless.

 So, if you don’t want to fish in the cold, make sure you plan a Portland, Oregon fishing expedition for the summertime that runs from mid-June through early September.

-And it would be best to slot in that fishing getaway in August when the temperatures are the warmest.
-You’ll really enjoy angling for Steelheads in 81 degree temperatures courtesy of Portland’s 60 miles inland location from the Pacific Ocean coast and the protective nature of the Oregon Coast range that makes Portland insusceptible to extreme weather conditions of the Pacific Ocean.
+And it would be best to slot in that fishing getaway in the late Spring when the temperatures are the warm and mild.
+You’ll really enjoy angling in mild temperatures courtesy of Portland’s 60 miles inland location from the Pacific Ocean.
+The protective nature of the Oregon Coast range that makes Portland insusceptible to extreme weather conditions of the Pacific Ocean.

 It’s crystal clear that Portland, Oregon is the place to be for an unrivalled freshwater angling experience.
 But first note that:

 - All anglers 12 and above need a valid fishing license

 - For all your Columbia River fishing exploration, you’ll need a Columbia River Basin Endorsement

 The Columbia River Basin Endorsement is a requirement for anglers chasing after Salmon, Steelhead, and Sturgeon on all rivers and tributaries in the Columbia River Basin.
 An annual endorsement goes for $10 when bought with an annual fishing license.
 Or you can opt for a one day angling licnse and add the $1 daily Columbia River Basin Endorsement.
 Hook’em Up Guide Service is a licensed agent and can sell fishing licenses onboard their boats before heading out on a trip.